bhavin04890/rhdp-pxe/docs/source/cli-based-labs/review-k8s-storage-cli.rst

   echo "sharedv4service is serving traffic through node: $NODE"

 Now let's reboot the node that is currently set as the endpoint for the sharedv4 service:

 .. code-block:: shell

   ssh $NODE sudo reboot

-Task 6: Inspect the log file to ensure that there was no application interruption due to node failure
+Inspect the log file to ensure that there was no application interruption due to node failure
 ~~~~~~~~~~

 Let's tail the logs of the reader pod which is reading the log file being written to by the other three pods:

 .. code-block:: shell

   oc logs shared-demo-reader -n sharedservice -f

 Press `CTRL-C` to exit the oc logs command.

-Task 7: Inspect the sharedv4 service again:
+Inspect the sharedv4 service again:
 ~~~~~~~~~~

 Use the following commmand to verify that the sharedv4 service endpoint changed to different node in the Kubernetes cluster.

 .. code-block:: shell

   NODEIP2=$(oc describe svc -n sharedservice | grep Endpoints: | awk -F ":" '{print $2}')
   EXTERNALIP=$(oc get nodes -o wide | grep $NODEIP2 | awk '{print $7}')
   NODE2=$(cat .ssh/config | grep -B 1 $EXTERNALIP | awk '{print $2}' | grep node)